 Exoplanet Watch promotes a welcoming and inclusive community.
-Exoplanet Watch is for anyone and everyone.
+Anyone and everyone can participate and be a Watcher!

 • Participate in the American Association of Variable Star Observers (AAVSO) Exoplanet Section Forum

 By participating in Exoplanet Watch, you agree to abide by the American Astronomical Society’s Code of Ethics and its Anti-Harassment Policies.
-To report an issue, please feel free to contact us via email or our anonymous form or contact JPL’s Ethics Program.
+To report an issue, please feel free to contact us via email, our anonymous form, or contact JPL’s Ethics Program.

 What kind of telescope do you use to observe exoplanets?